Nikhil-3120/FirstAutomationProject/README.md

 - 🤝 I’m looking for help with **my job search for Software Test Engineer role**

-- 👨‍💻  My project are available at [https://github.com/Nikhil-3120](https://github.com/Nikhil-3120/FirstAutomationProject)
+- 👨‍💻  My project are available at [Mini Automation project](https://github.com/Nikhil-3120/FirstAutomationProject)

 - 📫 How to reach me **nikhilksmlk3@gmail.com**